uhasker/large-language-models/chapter1/high_level_overview.md

 <img src="images/llm.png" alt="LLM" width="400">

-However, if ever you talked to something like ChatGPT, you know that LLMs don’t just give the next token, but instead respond with complete texts.
+However, if you've ever talked to something like ChatGPT, you know that LLMs don’t just give the next token but instead respond with complete texts.
 How do they do that?

 The answer is embarrassingly simple - _LLMs generate texts one token at a time_.